-As we approached May 2018, we are focused on our GDPR compliance efforts.
-During our implementation period for the Regulation, we evaluated the new requirements and restrictions imposed by the GDPR and took any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.
+In preparation for 25 May, we focused on our GDPR compliance efforts.
+During the implementation period for the Regulation we evaluated the new requirements and restrictions imposed by the GDPR and took any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.

 Our clients received updated terms of business based on changes that we implemented and rolled out, early in 2018.